MooseSaeed/wordleit/README.md

 ## 📝 License

 Copyright © 2022 [Mostafa Said](https://github.com/MooseSaeed).<br />
-This project is [Apache LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0) licensed.
+This project is [Apache LICENSE-2.0](https://github.com/MooseSaeed/wordleup/blob/master/LICENSE) licensed.

+## 🟢 Permessions

+Please feel free to add more features and functionalities to the repo and I will look into them and get back to you as soon as possible.